 The Clemson University Police Department (864-656-2222) and Fire staff (864-656-2242) offer numerous educational and personal safety programs for students, faculty and staff.
-The following programs, along with others developed upon request, are offered each semester:
+The following programs, for students, faculty and staff are offered each semester:

-Within University Housing, the Residential Life Office offers a variety of educational programming for students living in University Housing and serves as a resource for resident assistants and other staff in the development of publications and activities that promote safety.
-Residential Life staff addresses and formulates policies, provides programming, handles crises and counsels students on a variety of personal and emotional concerns.
+Within University Housing, Residential Life offers a variety of educational events for students living in University Housing and serves as a resource for resident assistants and other staff in the development of publications and activities that promote safety.
+Residential Life staff addresses and formulates policies, provides information, handles crises and counsels students on a variety of personal and emotional concerns.

-Through the Student Athlete Enrichment Programs at Vickery Hall, a facility built by private contributions to the athletic department, counseling, tutoring and other academic support services are provided for Clemson student athletes.
-All freshmen are required to attend a weekly personal growth and development program in the fall.
+Through the Student-Athlete Enrichment Programs at Vickery Hall, a facility built by private contributions to the athletic department, counseling, tutoring and other academic support services are provided for Clemson student-athletes.
+All first-year students are required to attend a weekly personal growth and development program in the fall.
 The program focuses on three primary areas: academics, career planning and personal development.
-The personal development program includes educational programs, speakers, a mentoring program and other activities designed to help student athletes deal responsibly with alcohol and drugs, date relationships, conflict resolution and other issues.
+The personal development program includes educational programs, speakers, a mentoring program and other activities designed to help student athletes deal responsibly with alcohol and drugs, dating relationships, conflict resolution and other issues.

 The Crisis Management Team has been delegated full authority to do the following by the president of Clemson University:

-The Dean of Students chairs the Crisis Management Team.
+The Senior Associate Vice President for Student Affairs chairs the Crisis Management Team.